reu/touche/README.md

 - "Low level"
 - Uses the [http crate](https://crates.io/crates/http) to represent HTTP related types
 - Allows fine-grained implementations of streaming HTTP bodies
+- A simple and easy to read implementation and examples

 But also has some key differences: